Geospatial Information Scientists and Technologists

 - Often work in teams

-Geospatial information scientists and technologists study how to best use physical space.
+Geospatial information scientists and technologists use Geographic Information Systems (GIS) and other software.
+They study how to best use physical space.

 The following list of occupational tasks is specific to geospatial information scientists and technologists.